 Y46: Wastes collected from households.

-Annex I wastes are presumed to exhibit one or more Annex III hazardous characteristics, which may include H6.1“Poisonous (acute), H11 “Toxic (delayed or chronic)”; H12 “Ecotoxic”; or H13 (capable after disposal of yielding a material which possess a hazardous characteristic), unless, through “national tests,” they can be shown not to exhibit such characteristics.
+Annex I wastes are presumed to exhibit one or more Annex III hazardous characteristics, which may include H6.1“Poisonous (acute), H11 “Toxic (delayed or chronic)”; H12 “Ecotoxic”; or H13 “capable after disposal of yielding a material which possess a hazardous characteristic”, unless, through “national tests,” they can be shown not to exhibit such characteristics.
 National tests may be useful for identifying a particular hazardous characteristic listed in Annex III until such time as the hazardous characteristic is fully defined.
-Guidance papers for Annex III hazardous characteristics H11, H12 and H13 were adopted on an interim basis by the Conference of the Parties at its sixth and seventh meetings.
+Guidance documents for Annex III hazardous characteristics H11, H12 and H13 were adopted on an interim basis by the Conference of the Parties at its sixth and seventh meetings.

-List A of Annex VIII describes wastes that are “characterized as hazardous under Article 1, paragraph 1 (a) of this Convention” although “their designation on this Annex does not preclude the use of Annex III [hazard characteristics] to demonstrate that a waste is not hazardous” (Annex I, paragraph (b)).
+List A of Annex VIII describes wastes that are “characterized as hazardous under Article 1, paragraph 1 (a) of this Convention” although “their designation on this Annex does not preclude the use of Annex III (“hazardous characteristics”) to demonstrate that a waste is not hazardous” (Annex I, paragraph (b)).
 List A of Annex VIII includes a number of wastes or waste categories which have the potential to contain or be contaminated with POP-BDEs, including:

+A1180: Waste electrical and electronic assemblies or scrap containing components such as accumulators and other batteries included on list A, mercury-switches, glass from cathode- ray tubes and other activated glass and PCB-capacitors, or contaminated with Annex I constituents (e.g., cadmium, mercury, lead, polychlorinated biphenyl) to an extent that they possess any of the characteristics contained in Annex III (note the related entry on list B B1110);

+A1190: Waste metal cables coated or insulated with plastics containing or contaminated with coal tar, PCB11, lead, cadmium, other organohalogen compounds or other Annex I constituents to an extent that they exhibit Annex III characteristics;

+A3050: Wastes from production, formulation and use of resins, latex, plasticizers, glues/adhesives excluding such wastes specified on list B (note the related entry on list B B4020)

 A3080: Waste ethers not including those specified on list B;

+A4070: Wastes from the production, formulation and use of inks, dyes, pigments, paints, lacquers, varnish excluding any such waste specified on list B (note the related entry on list B B4010)

 A4130: Waste packages and containers containing Annex I substances in concentrations sufficient to exhibit Annex III hazard characteristics;